kmarcie/mkhud/README.md

 Resolution Support
 ----------
-16:9 - Made on 1920x1080 resolution.
-Should work fine on other resolutions.
+16:9 - 100% Yes.
+Made on 1920x1080 resolution.
+Should work fine on other 16:9 resolutions.
 There may be slight offsets with other resolutions, however.
-1920x1080 works the best with this hud.
+1920x1080 works the best with this hud, and I highly recommend running it on 1080p for the best experience with this HUD.
+By offsets, I mean stuff like this: http://puu.sh/oVYZ6/6467059c6f.png and http://puu.sh/oUnhz/204d4e00fa.png.
+If you can deal with those minor issues, you are fine.

 16:10 - Kind of.
-Currently I am working on making this work with 16:10.
-There are some files you have to manually overwrite.
-I have included a folder with the things you have to overwrite for the hud to look nice in 16:10.
-I have yet to modify the .vtf files for 16:10, so some backgrounds may look offset.
+Unfortunately things like this happen: http://puu.sh/oVYLF/f663a93772.png, http://puu.sh/oVYMB/ee2bebda86.png and http://puu.sh/oVYW4/58582a69ff.png - Because the "background" is hardcoded into the image and not just an ImagePanel.
+I would have to create separate VTF files and RES files for these, and that's something I plan on doing later in the future.

 4:3 - Nope.
 I most likely will not provide support for this resolution because a) It is 2016.
 Most monitors are widescreen by now and b) my VTF files and many things become offset that I would most likely have to just make a bunch of different files to cater to 4:3.
 I would prefer not to do that.
 Maybe in the future.
+Apologies for acting so arrogant about it, but I really would prefer to not go through the process of editing files for a resolution that the minority uses.
+Plus, this HUD is very VTF reliant so running this HUD on a potato would probably not be the greatest experience at all.

 Font Switcher
 ------------